-This might not be the best time to build a spec home though, says Marco Rufo, a Luxury Specialist and New Homes Specialist in our Pacific Palisades office.
+This might not be the best time for building a spec home though, says Marco Rufo, a Luxury Specialist and New Homes Specialist in our Pacific Palisades office.
 He has a minimum of 3,000 spec homes in his portfolio as owner, builder, or remodeler, with the majority as new construction.
 He was the listing agent for each one, all in the Los Angeles area.

-We asked Marco about the spec-home market.
+We asked Marco about the real estate market for a spec house.
 He shares some interesting advice for anyone interested in following in his footsteps, especially newbies:

 Marco has not sold a spec home since January 2018.
 Why?

 “This is not a good time,” he says.
 “The problem is, the price of land has gone up but the value of the finished product has not gone up by an equal percentage.
 So the profit margin has been reduced quite a bit.
 Keep in mind that if it’s a brand-new construction in California, the developer is on the hook for 10 years for major defects.
 So the risk to be liable for a property for that long is just not worth it at the present time, in my opinion.
 That is why new construction has completely slowed down.”

 But let’s say you own some land or inherited a house that you might want to tear down or remodel.
 It’s still possible to do either, Marco says.